sikrvault/sikr/README.md

 ## Who uses it?

-The official password storage service called `Sikr` is going to use it.
+The official password storage service called `Sikr` (as Sikre/Sikr in Danish, to ensure, protect) is going to use it.
 It's still on development (tied to the project) but you can reach it on http://sikr.io and http://api.sikr.io

 ## What does it use?